 MailChimp Pros and Cons

-MailChimp can offer you a number of advantages that are hard to ignore.
-First of all, this tool is one of the most user-friendly email marketing platforms you can come across.
+MailChimp can offer you several advantages that are hard to ignore.
+First of all, this tool is one of the most user-friendly email marketing platforms you will find.
 You don’t need any previous experience to be able to master your email campaigns with MailChimp.
-The email builder is easy to use and there are dozens of beautiful templates you can rely on.
+The email builder is easy to use, and there are dozens of beautiful templates.
 Moreover, there are multiple ways to test your email’s design.

 When it comes to its cons, one of the aspects that might slow down your email marketing endeavors is the lack of flexibility in terms of list segmentation.
-Another drawback is the fact that the customer support department is harder to reach out to.
+Another drawback is the fact that the customer support department is harder to reach.

 Alternatives to MailChimp or ActiveCampaign

-- Sendinblue can be a good alternative to these two platforms.
-It provides a diversified package of features that includes send time optimization, pre-built campaigns, reliable A/B testing, and good segmentation tools.
+- Sendinblueccan be a good alternative to these two platforms.
+It provides a diversified package of features that includes sending time optimization, pre-built campaigns, reliable A/B testing, and good segmentation tools.

 - GetResponse is another good substitute.
 This email marketing software offers sophisticated reporting features, spam detection, different integrations, complex segmentation features.

-Both MailChimp and ActiveCampaign provide a wide range of useful features that will help you personalize your email campaigns and increase your open rates.
+Both MailChimp and ActiveCampaign provide a wide range of features that will help you personalize your email campaigns and increase your open rates.
 Each one of these tools has its pros and cons.
-However, according to most of the criteria reviewed above, ActiveCampaign seems to outperform MailChimp.
-Yet, please keep in mind that MailChimp is best for less experienced marketers and also includes a free plan.
+However, according to the criteria above, ActiveCampaign seems to outperform MailChimp.
+Yet, keep in mind that MailChimp is best for less experienced marketers.